 And I think nine justices, just like in this case, would say no, it doesn't.

-We fought the DA, we fought the DA.
+We fought the DA.

 You know, they came out with this, you know, I call muddled ruling.

-But the one thing they said in the last it was what Brett Kavanaugh wrote in his concurrence.
+But the one thing they said in the last was what Brett Kavanaugh wrote in his concurrence.

 Nine justices unanimously agree that President Trump can go back into the district court and file objections on constitutional grounds.

-They the argument was it had to stay in the state courts.
+The argument was it had to stay in the state courts.

 We were in federal court.